About STD Awareness Month: April is National STD Awareness Month in Minnesota

 - Blindness, deafness, birth defects, early delivery or stillborns in infants during pregnancy or childbirth

-- Increased risk of transmitting or getting HIV by 3 times compared to someone without an STD
+- Increased risk of transmitting or getting HIV by 3 times compared to someone without an STD/STI

-Many STDs have no symptoms or they are too minor to see.
+Many STDs/STIs have no symptoms or they are too minor to see.
 Many people are relying on symptoms to appear before they get concerned.
-The STDs can persist unless detected or treated, even though the symptoms may go away.
-The only way to know if an STD is present is to get tested.
-There is no lifelong immunity once a person has had an STD or gets treated.
+The STDs/STIs can persist unless detected or treated, even though the symptoms may go away.
+The only way to know if an STD/STI is present is to get tested.
+There is no lifelong immunity once a person has had an STD/STI or gets treated.
 A person can get infected again and again through unprotected sex.

-- The most reliable way to avoid an STD is to abstain from sex or to be in a long-term, mutually monogamous relationship with an uninfected partner.
+- The most reliable way to avoid an STD/STI is to abstain from sex or to be in a long-term, mutually monogamous relationship with an uninfected partner.

-- There is a new vaccine for young women and girls (Gardasil® by Merck) that protects against infection by certain strains of the genital wart virus associated with cervical cancer.
+- There are two new vaccines for young women and girls (Gardasil® and Cervarix®) that protect against infection by certain strains of the genital wart virus associated with cervical cancer.

-- STD testing is available throughout Minnesota at medical clinics, physician offices, family planning clinics, health maintenance organizations and selected community-based organizations.
+- STD/STI testing is available throughout Minnesota at medical clinics, physician offices, family planning clinics, health maintenance organizations and selected community-based organizations.

-- Some STD screening tests (gonorrhea and chlamydia) are simple and only require a urine specimen.
+- Some STD/STI screening tests (gonorrhea and chlamydia) are simple and only require a urine specimen.

-- MDH currently funds approximately 31 community-based programs to deliver outreach, testing, individual counseling, support groups, pharmacy syringe access and disposal, and educational services to targeted at-risk populations.
+- MDH STD/HIV/TB Section currently funds approximately 20 community-based programs to deliver HIV related outreach, testing, individual counseling, support groups, pharmacy syringe access and disposal, and educational services to targeted at-risk populations.